Tips for Moving with Your Four-legged Friend

 3. Restrict your dog’s access.
 Consider making certain rooms off-limits to steer them clear of unsafe objects they can get ahold of.
 While you’re packing everything into boxes, it’s easy for items to get left out, like tape, jewelry, cleaning supplies, etc.

 4. Create a familiar place.
-Arrange their bed, crate and toys as close to their old setup as possible.
-Try not to clean their blankets either – bringing the smell of the old house to the new one will help ease some of your dog’s anxiety.
+Arrange the bed, crate and toys as close to their old setup as possible.
+Try not to clean their blankets either – bringing the smell of the previous house to the new one will help ease some of your dog’s anxiety.

 5. Maintain similar routines.
 It’s likely some things will change in a new home – especially at first – so try to stay as close as possible to your pup’s previous routine.
 Stick to that 9 a.m. walk or 5 p.m. feeding time, even if you’re in a new time zone.

 Make for the Purrr-fect Transition